 Kogo gallery is happy to be one of the newcomer galleries that will participate in Italy’s most important contemporary art fair Artissima taking place in Torino this fall.
 Kogo will be presenting works by Kristi Kongi (EE) and August Krogan-Roley (US).
-This time the fair takes the form Artissima Unplugged – exhibitions sharing the theme Frenetic Standstill and curated by Ilaria Bonacossa will take place from November 7th 2020 to January 9th 2021 in three major museums in Torino.
-Besides, you can explore Kogo and other participating galleries and artists online from November 5th to December 9th 2020.
+This time the fair takes the form of Artissima Unplugged – exhibitions sharing the theme Frenetic Standstill and curated by Ilaria Bonacossa will be open from 3 to 12 February 2021 in three major museums in Torino.

 We thank the Estonian Contemporary Art Development Center for supporting our participation.